Practice Managers Handbook

 General Medical Council (GMC)

 The British Medical Association (BMA)

 Doctors on rotations in their Specialty Training (ST) 1 or ST2 year will have a 6 month attachment to a training practice.
 In the ST3 year the practice placement will be 12 months.
-From 01.04.2017 all new trainee placements will hold their employment contracts with the Peninsula Post Graduate Medical Education, School of Primary Care’s Lead Employer.
-Details and contact information can be found under 'other useful contacts' in this handbook.
+From 01.04.2017 all new trainee placements will hold their employment contracts with the Peninsula Post Graduate Medical Education, School of Primary Care’s Lead Employers, within the appropriate acute trust.
+For all contractual or employment-related issues, please contact your Lead Employer; details and contact information can be found here

 The trainee should notify their Lead Employer of any change in circumstances using the GP Trainee Change of Circumstance form.
 On completion the form should be sent to their local Programme Administrator as detailed on the form.